zootle/energy-intake-predictor/data_sheet.md

 The instances in the McCance and Widdowson's Composition of Foods Integrated Dataset (CoFID) represent individual food items.
 Each instance in the dataset provides detailed nutritional information about a specific food item commonly consumed in the UK.
 This information typically includes:

-- Macronutrients: Such as fats, proteins, and carbohydrates, including details on sugars and dietary fiber.
+- Macronutrients: Such as fats, proteins, and carbohydrates, including details on sugars and dietary fibre.
 - Micronutrients: Including vitamins and minerals.
 - Other Nutritional Components: Such as water content, alcohol, organic acids, and cholesterol.

-Each food item in the dataset is analyzed and recorded with comprehensive details about its nutritional composition.
+Each food item in the dataset is analysed and recorded with comprehensive details about its nutritional composition.
 The purpose of these entries is to provide a reliable source of nutritional data for use in research, dietary planning, public health policymaking, and educational purposes.
 The dataset does not contain documents, photos, people, or countries but focuses solely on the nutritional aspects of food items.

 It is made available in an MS Excel Spreadsheet, named McCance and Widdowson's composition of foods integrated dataset (Ref: PHE publications gateway number: GW-2010, MS Excel Spreadsheet, 4.42 MB)